 I.e. a security with the above terms would be valued at $110.83.

 Note that, in the above example:

-Further examples of the Excel Price function are provided on the Microsoft Office website.
+For further examples of the Excel Price function, see the Microsoft Office website.

 If you get an error from the Price function, this is likely to be one of the following: